 You should be able to pick out the crash site as it’s visible as a wee pepper-pot white cairn out on the moorland.
 There’s also a gigantic hand in the sky pointing to it, apparently.

 Right, it’s time for refreshment in Clifden and we are led unerringly past several perfectly reasonable looking establishments to Guy’s Bar.

-(And, look, I just have to insert the apostrophe there, even if the business card for the place doesn’t.)
+(And, look, I just have to insert the apostrophe in the establishment name, even if the business card for the place doesn’t.)
 OK, call me picky sometimes.

 Great views over an interplay of land and ocean.
 (Wondering if that’s leaning towards the pretentious?)

 Yup, it’s grand.
 And there are other coastal loops to do as well, some other day…Didn’t especially remind me hugely of any part of Scotland.
 Maybe a bit like Scotland’s north coast, but without the marauding packs of camper-vans.

 Then it’s downhill and round, with a fine row of big hills ahead, turning for home.
 But, wait, there’s one more stop.
 Kylemore Abbey is in the big league for visitors hereabouts.

 Before it fell into the clutches of nuns in 1920, the tale of how wealth and talent built this Gothic pile has romance and tragedy in equal measure.

 Today the Kylemore Estate is a well-developed visitor attraction with a range of things to do.

 Walks, visiting the interior of the Abbey and the Neo-Gothic church, walled garden and much more - plus the extensive shop and pleasant cafe.